-Hey, what’s up, everybody.
-In this article, I will be talking about what latency is, how it is measured and how these metrics are important to you as a developer.
+Hey, what’s up, everybody?
+In this article, I will discuss what latency is, how it is measured and how these metrics are important to you as a developer.

 Before answering this question to the title, it is mandatory to understand the concept of latency.

 Join our discord server for more such content

-Feel free to skip to the main content, here I’m gonna talk about how I got introduced to this topic.
+Feel free to skip to the main content, here I’m going to talk about how I got introduced to this topic.

 So one fine day my team lead asked me to check the latencies of our services on the APM.
-As escalations had raised that some of our services are not able to handle the load; and it resulted in the increase of latencies.
+As escalations had raised, some of our services cannot handle the load, resulting in the increase of latencies.

 I was like: what are these latencies?
 Where do I find them?

 After some google searches, I found my answer and shared the screenshot.
-Unlike any other engineer, my engineering brain was not satisfied with just the data sharing.
+Unlike any other engineer, my engineering brain was not satisfied with just sharing the data.
 Again, I did some google searches, read some articles, and figured out all about latency and p50 p90 p99 latency metrics.